 After a year in Oslo, Sneha decided to move back to India and help answer crucial questions that the country’s vast, dynamic energy market faces: “India has a great demand for energy,” she says, “and the energy has to reach people across the whole country.
 We need to build a reliable power infrastructure.
 It’s a big challenge, but also a huge opportunity.”

 With her expertise in business, engineering, finance and strategy, Sneha knew that she could have the biggest impact within Siemens by working on energy-related strategy projects.
 In 2016, she joined the management consultancy, an ideal environment for her enthusiasm and ambitious character: “I can focus on the topics I really want to work on and experience a wide range of different projects at the same time.”
 She appreciates the potential diversity of her role: “Right now, I’m focusing on energy, but I could get to know all kinds of industries, from mobility to industrial automation.
 Some projects are in India, others could be in South Asia, China, Germany or the Middle East.”
 She adds, “Our projects are globally integrated.”

 Our international focus encourages a similar mindset: “For me, it's always a delight to travel,” says Sneha.
-“I think it’s important to be on location, to meet your team and your clients face to face.”
-She adds, “Of course, we have the technology and can easily communicate over the internet, but I often think that to really understand a client’s business and to have quick, informal discussions, you should be there in person.”
+“I think it’s important to be on location, to meet your team and your clients face to face whenever possible.”
+She adds, “Of course, we have the technology and can easily communicate over the internet, but I often think that to really understand a client’s business and to have quick, informal discussions, the best would be to be there in person.”

 Great teams.
 Strong partnerships.

 Sneha believes that face-to-face communication is also important for creating strong, effective partnerships: “I enjoy working closely with my clients – because they’re not just my clients, they’re sometimes also my colleagues.
 We discuss market-related topics and business development, and we identify new opportunities.
 Together, we always aim to grow our clients business as a whole.”
 She adds, “It’s exciting to see our recommendations become reality – because the scale of our impact is huge.”